GiedriusT/tamulaitis-page/src/projects/social-sequencer/README.md

 ### Developing the concept

-It was clear that building the prototype just by ourselves would be too expensive and time consuming, so I started looking for various funds and organisations that might support us prototyping the idea.
-I had to invent quite a lot of stories describing the device as well as things like it's "cultural value" etc. that were needed for all sorts of applications.
-It was quite a tedious and boring process but the good things that came from there were that I had a much clearer idea how the thing might works as a whole, not just from technical perspective, and also that I made this video showing how the full final installation will look and work like.
+It was clear that building the prototype just by ourselves would be too expensive and time consuming, so I started looking for various funds and organizations that might support us prototyping the idea.
+I had to invent quite a lot of stories describing the device as well as things like it's "cultural importance", "unique value proposition", etc. that were needed for all sorts of applications.
+It was quite a tedious and boring process but the good things that came from there were that I had a much clearer idea about how the thing might works as a whole, not just from technical perspective, and also that I made this video showing how the full final installation will look and work like.

 [![Watch video about the concept of Social Sequencer](https://img.youtube.com/vi/IUYDgTF7VVw/0.jpg)](https://www.youtube.com/watch?v=IUYDgTF7VVw)